SHirithik/MCQ-BUILDER/README.md

-# MCQ Generator
+# MCQ BUILDER

 ## Project Overview
-The MCQ Generator is a web application that automates the creation of multiple-choice questions (MCQs) from text documents.
+The MCQ Builder is a web application that automates the creation of multiple-choice questions (MCQs) from text documents.
 It is designed for educators, content producers, and anyone needing efficient MCQ generation.
-The MCQ Generator App presents a convenient solution for automating the creation of multiple-choice questions (MCQs) from your text materials.
+The MCQ Builder App presents a convenient solution for automating the creation of multiple-choice questions (MCQs) from your text materials.
 Whether you're an educator developing quizzes, a content producer designing evaluations, or someone in need of prompt and effective MCQ generation, this application is your go-to option!

-Click this link to go to the MCQ-GENERATOR web app: [MCQ Generator App](https://mcq-generator-djrn.onrender.com)
+Click this link to go to the MCQ-BUILDER web app: [MCQ Generator App](https://mcq-generator-djrn.onrender.com)

 ### Features
 - **Document Upload:** Supports PDF and Word file uploads.